neuroflip/ITAcademy-frontend-shop/README.md

 ## Introduction

+This repo contains the solution for the IT Academy Sprint 2.2 Frontend Shop:

 ![alt basic screenshot from the project](https://github.com/neuroflip/ITAcademy-frontend-shop/blob/main/etc/screenshot.png)

 <br>

-This repo contains the solution for the IT Academy Sprint 2.2 Frontend Shop

 ## Install and run